YIYIZH/trl/README.md

 ## Official Implement of LibraAlign

 Our code is built upon TRL on a single GeForce RTX 3090.
-The oprating system is Ubuntu 20.04.6 LTS
+The oprating system is Ubuntu 20.04.6 LTS.

 ## Installation
 ```bash